FAQs Updated March 31, 2011

 The Plaza, or town square, is a 15 minute walk from the condo (or a 5 minute taxi ride) and steps away from the ferry docks.
 You MUST spend some time there.
 When, is another story.

-When the cruise ships are in port, the Plaza is jumping.
+When the cruise ships are in port, the downtown is jumping.
 If you are into being surrounded by people and hawked at every 10 seconds by street salesmen, go for it when you see the ships disembarking.
+If you don't want to be harassed, walk on the ocean side of the street.

 If you would rather visit another time, then do so when the ships have left.
 Some of the stores will be closed, though.